FranciscoAriza/cloudsse/README.md

 In order to test the previously introduced schemes, follow the next steps:

-+ Create a new directory and store some input files.
++ Create two new directories and store some input files.
 You can include .pdf .docx .pptx .html or .txt files.
 You are going to perform queries over this information, so it is recommended that the files are composed mostly of text.

 ###### Important: The names of the files should not have whitespaces.